A local trace formula for the Gan-Gross-Prasad conjecture for unitary groups: the archimedean case: Harish-Chandra descent

 \item Once again, there exists at most one linear map

-such that the relation (ii)(a) is satisfied for all $D\in Diff^\infty(\Omega)^G$ and all $T\in \mathcal{D}'(\Omega)^G$ and such a linear map, if it exists, is necessarily injective.
-The construction of proposition 4 p.224 of [Va] proves the existence of such a map, where once again the extension of the construction of that reference from the analytic case to the smooth case is straightforward.
-Moreover, we may construct explicitely, analogously to what has been done in the proof of (i), a right continuous inverse to (6).
-Since both $\overline{Diff^\infty(\Omega)^G}$ and $\overline{Diff^\infty(\Omega_x)^{Z_G(x)}}$ are LF spaces, this proves by the open mapping theorem that (6) is a topological isomorphism.
-The equality (ii)(b) follows from theorem 12 p.229 of [Va]. $\blacksquare$ \end{enumerate}
+such that the relation \ref{eq 3.2.8} is satisfied for all $D\in \Diff^\infty(\Omega)^G$ and all $T\in \mathcal{D}'(\Omega)^G$ and such a linear map, if it exists, is necessarily injective.
+The construction of Proposition 4 p.224 of \cite{Va} proves the existence of such a map, where once again the extension of the construction of that reference from the analytic case to the smooth case is straightforward.
+Moreover, we may construct explicitly, analogously to what has been done in the proof of (i), a right continuous inverse to \ref{eq 3.2.10}.
+Since both $\overline{\Diff^\infty(\Omega)^G}$ and $\overline{\Diff^\infty(\Omega_x)^{Z_G(x)}}$ are LF spaces, this proves by the open mapping theorem that \ref{eq 3.2.10} is a topological isomorphism.
+The equality \ref{eq 3.2.9} follows from Theorem 12 p.229 of \cite{Va}. $\blacksquare$ \end{enumerate}

-Consider the particular case where $G_X=T$ ($X\in\mathfrak{g}_{ss}(F)$) is a maximal torus.
-Then, if $F=\mathds{R}$, the lemma provides us with a morphism $Diff(\mathfrak{g})^G\to Diff(\mathfrak{t})$ that we shall denote by $D\mapsto D_T$ in this particular case.
-For $\omega\subseteq \mathfrak{g}(F)$ a completely $G(F)$-invariant open subset and $f$ an invariant function on $\omega_{reg}$, we will denote by $f_T$ the function on $\mathfrak{t}(F)\cap \omega_{reg}$ given by
+Consider the particular case where $G_X=T$, $X\in\mathfrak{g}_{\ssi}(F)$, is a maximal torus.
+Then, if $F=\mathbb{R}$, the lemma provides us with a morphism $\Diff(\mathfrak{g})^G\to \Diff(\mathfrak{t})$ that we shall denote by $D\mapsto \gls{DT}$ in this particular case.
+For $\omega\subseteq \mathfrak{g}(F)$ a completely $G(F)$-invariant open subset and $f$ an invariant function on $\omega_{\reg}$, we will denote by $\gls{fT}$ the function on $\mathfrak{t}(F)\cap \omega_{\reg}$ given by

 Hence, we have